Role of Athletic Trainers for Concussion Care

 - Post-traumatic seizure

-Once the on-field signs are cleared, more in-depth assessments can be done such as ImPACT Quick Test.
+Once the on-field signs are cleared, more in-depth assessments can be done such as ImPACT Quick Test - a 5-minute sideline assessment tool.
 If a concussion is suspected, the athlete should be immediately removed from play and referred for further evaluation.

 The athletic trainer is critical in a number of different areas related to a multi-factorial concussion assessment.